 I love these cuttlefish!

-Spend some time in the water and you're pretty much guaranteed to see some sting-rays.
-Despite the fate of Steve Erwin we've been told not to be afraid of them as they are 'gentle creatures' and that you'd have to be doing something 'unnatural' to them to get attacked. :/
+Spend any time in the water and you're pretty much guaranteed to see some sting-rays.
+Despite the fate of Steve Erwin we've been told not to be afraid of them as they are 'gentle creatures' and that you'd have to be doing something 'unnatural' to them to get attacked...

 That's all I can manage to share for now- I've been having some internet/computer problems as usual.
 We've started painting Angel Apartments, but I'll save those photos for when you can see a more significant progression!